vknowable/connext-router-track/README.md

 ...
 ```

-Restart Docker-Compose after making the change.
+Restart the Docker-Compose stack after making the change.
 The endpoint should now only be available from the machine running the Router -- try again from an external machine to make sure the change was successful.
 ***
 ## Admin Token Best Practices

 ***[To verify: is REST API still implemented in Amarok?
 Doc page seems to have been removed]***

-Each Router has an **Admin Token**, which is a string chosen by the operator and set in its `config.json`.
+Each Router has an **Admin Token**, which is a string chosen by the operator and set in it the `config.json` file.

 The Admin Token is used to authenticate requests made to the Router's REST API endpoint and must be kept secret.